 |Learning Disabilities||School Psychologist, Clinical Psychologist, Neuropsychologist,

-|Mental Health or Psychiatric||Psychiatrist, Clinical Psychologist, Social Worker (LICSW), Psychiatric Nurse Practitioner||Mobility/Physical||Physical Therapist, Orthopedic Surgeon, other physician knowledgeable to condition||A detailed letter from the provider.|
+|Mental Health or Psychiatric||Psychiatrist, Clinical Psychologist, Social Worker (LICSW), Psychiatric Nurse Practitioner||Psychological evaluation, or a detailed letter from the provider.|

+|Mobility/Physical||Physical Therapist, Orthopedic Surgeon, other physician knowledgeable to condition||A detailed letter from the provider.|